camunda/camunda-docs/docs/self-managed/setup/overview.md

 All components except Web Modeler and Console are single Java applications.

+Camunda 8 Self-Managed users may also use [Desktop Modeler](../components/modeler/desktop-modeler/install-the-modeler) as an addition to these components.
+Desktop Modeler can be used by process developers to build BPMN diagrams, DMN diagrams, or [Camunda Forms](../../guides/utilizing-forms.md) for automation.

 Depending on your needs, you might not need all the above components to successfully use Camunda 8.

 ## Supported environments